dakanji/RefindPlus/README-Dev.md

-nvram_protect_ex      |Extends `NvramProtect`, if set, to macOS and `unknown` UEFI boots nvram_variable_limit  |Limits nvRAM write attempts to the specified variable size pass_uga_through      |Provides UGA instance on GOP to permit EFI Boot with modern GPUs prefer_uga            |Prefers UGA use (when available) regardless of GOP availability ransom_drives         |Frees partitions locked by how certain firmware load inbuilt drivers renderer_direct_gop   |Provides a potentially improved GOP instance for certain GPUs
+nvram_protect_ex      |Extends `NvramProtect`, if set, to macOS and `unknown` UEFI boots nvram_variable_limit  |Limits nvRAM write attempts to the specified variable size pass_uga_through      |Provides UGA instance on GOP to permit EFI Boot with modern GPUs persist_boot_args     |Overrides using vRAM, and not nvRAM, for macOS boot argument items prefer_uga            |Prefers UGA use (when available) regardless of GOP availability ransom_drives         |Frees partitions locked by how certain firmware load inbuilt drivers renderer_direct_gop   |Provides a potentially improved GOP instance for certain GPUs